riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/docs/ApiPolicy.md

 - `/settings/audio/...`
   Owned by the audio/settings domain
-- additional settings namespaces may be added only when they are still configuration-oriented and do not require separate resource lifecycle APIs
+- Additional settings namespaces may be added only when they are still configuration-oriented and do not require separate resource lifecycle APIs

 If a resource has commands, lifecycle, history, or runtime workflow semantics,